3562 word article

 – care for self in the same way as prior to becoming ill

-Once these goals have been identified, it is necessary to undertake behaviours that help one achieve them.
+Once these goals have been identified, it is necessary to undertake behaviors that help one achieve them.

 Now, clearly, achieving all these goals cannot happen immediately!